 The LS particles are embedded into the LES model PALM whose range of applicability covers boundary layers from convective to weakly stably stratified (Beare et al., 2006; Steinfeld et al., 2008) including neutral stratification (Letzel et al., 2006).
-The method for particle inclusion is based on Weil et al. (2004) who separate the velocity scales of particles into two scales consisting of deterministic and stochastic parts, corresponding to the division of the turbulent flow field into grid-scale and sub-grid scales, respectively.
-For stochastic transport Weil et al. (2004) adopted the Thomson (1987) model which assumes isotropy and Gaussianity of turbulence (see Weil et al. (2004) for more details).
+The method for particle inclusion is based on Weil et al. (2004) who separate the velocity scales of particles into two scales consisting of deterministic and stochastic parts, corresponding to the division of the turbulent flow field into grid scale and sub-grid scales, respectively.
+For stochastic transport Weil et al. (2004) adopted the Thomson (1987) model which assumes isotropy and Gaussianity of turbulence (see Weil et al., 2004, for more details).
 The grid scale flow characteristics are interpolated - linearly in the vertical and bilinearly in the horizontal - to sub-grid scale particle positions.
-Following Kim et al. (2005), no boundary condition has been used at the boundary layer top, whereas at the top of the model domain a reflection condition has been applied.
+Following Kim et al. (2005), no boundary condition has been used at the ABL top, whereas at the top of the model domain a reflection condition has been applied.
 Nevertheless the latter condition had no effect as no particle reached the top of the domain.
-Importantly, in the PALM embedded LS model, the particles are simulated online during the LES run.
-That is not the case in LES driven LS simulations by Weil et al. (2004),

-Cai and Leclerc (2007) and Kim et al. (2005) who used pre-calculated LES data for subsequent, separate LS simulations, which is costly concerning the disc space, and limited by the writing and reading rates of the data.
+Importantly, coupled LS simulation of the particles is used in PALM, whereas LES driven LS simulations by Weil et al. (2004), Cai and Leclerc (2007) and Kim et al. (2005) used pre-calculated LES data for subsequent, separate LS simulations.
+The latter approach is costly concerning the disc space, and limited by the writing and reading rates of the data.
 Furthermore, the PALM embedded LS calculations are fully parallelised which facilitates the release of exceptionally high number of particles.
 For more discussion on benefits of our approach see Steinfeld et al. (2008).

-In this work PALM is driven in its dry mode and cyclic lateral boundaries are applied both for the flow field and the particles.
-Furthermore, Monin-Obukhov similarity is applied between the surface and the first computational grid point level.
+In this work PALM was driven in its dry mode and cyclic lateral boundaries were applied both for the flow field and the particles.
+Furthermore, Monin-Obukhov similarity was applied between the surface and the first computational grid point level.
+The horizontal distance between two sources of particles was 8 m and alltogether 8 particles were released at each source.
+The horizontal extension of the computational domain was 2560 m and the vertical extension was 960 m.
+The simulated time in the LES was 5 h.
+The particles were released after 10 800 s and particle trajectories were evaluated over the following 7200 s.